Building with sections and blocks

 When you're designing a theme, you should consider when to provide functionality in a section or a block.
 Sections and blocks are modular components that give merchants the opportunity to customize and extend their theme.
 Merchants can add and remove sections and theme blocks, adjust section and block settings, and introduce app blocks and metafields.

-- To add, remove, or reorder content at the template level
+- To add, remove, or reorder content at the template or section group level

 - To control theme settings that are scoped to the entire section's layout and content